 Access is limited to ECU Division of Health Sciences on-campus use only.
 Problems with Micromedex web or mobile access?
 Call the Vidant Health Help Desk at 847-5111.
 For mobile access to Micromedex apps, obtain passwords by clicking here.

-Find citations for music in print in the areas of sacred choral, secular choral, classical vocal, organ, orchestral, string, classical guitar, woodwinds, piano, band, brass, percussion, recorder, handbells, chamber, popular, jazz.
-Years of Coverage: 1975 - Current
+Provides citations for music in print in the areas of sacred and secular, classical vocal, organ, orchestral, string, classical guitar, woodwinds, piano, band, brass, percussion, recorder, handbells, chamber, popular, and jazz.
+Content spans 1975 - Present.

 Draws from 150 years of musical theater repertoire, ranging from well-known standards to rare pieces.
 The interface allows up to 20-plus parameters (voice type, character age, range, ease for accompanist, descriptive characteristics, etc.) to generate a tailored list of songs from the database.
 It also provides links to various sites to make it simple to buy, rent, trade or download sheet music and recordings.